ingridbaranow/UIKitXylophone/README.md

 ## The Goal

-The goal with this project was to dive into a simple iOS recipe: how to play sounds using Apple’s AVFoundation framework.
-I believe one of the most important skills as a developer is knowing how to solve own problems.
-For that, I explored StackOverflow, the Apple Documentation, and practiced how to search for solutions effectively.
-By learning to use these tools, I can now start adding custom features to an app and make it do exactly what I want.
+The goal of this project was to discover how to play sounds using Apple’s AVFoundation framework.
+I learned that one of the most important skills as a developer is knowing how to solve my own problems.
+To do that, I explored StackOverflow, the Apple Documentation, and practiced how to search for solutions effectively.
+By learning to use these tools, I can now start adding custom features to apps and make them do exactly what I want (freedom?
+I hope so!)

 ## What I created

 I built my first musical instrument app!
-I created a colorful Xylophone app—yep, the XyloPhone!
-(Okay, the joke’s a bit cheesy, but I had to include it!)
+I created a colorful Xylophone app — the XyloPhone!
+(Okay, the joke’s bad, but I had to do it!).
+The user taps the buttons and hears the corresponding sounds.

 ## What I learned